enarha/tekton-results-mcp-server/README.md

-# tekton-results-mcp-server

-MCP Server for Tekton Results

-## Available tools

-The server exposes read-only tools for PipelineRuns and TaskRuns inside a Tekton Results deployment:

-- `pipelinerun_list` / `taskrun_list` – return JSON summaries filtered by
-  namespace, label selectors, name prefixes, and result count limits.
-- `pipelinerun_describe` / `taskrun_describe` – fetch a single run and emit the
-  full resource in YAML (default) or JSON.
-- `pipelinerun_logs` / `taskrun_logs` – retrieve stored logs for completed runs.
-  - For PipelineRuns: fetches logs from all TaskRuns in execution order (sorted by completion time).
-  - For TaskRuns: fetches logs directly from the TaskRun.

-The filters mirror Tekton Results behavior:

-- `namespace`: defaults to the current kubeconfig namespace; use `-` to search all namespaces.
-- `labelSelector`: comma separated `key=value` pairs.
-- `prefix`: run name prefix.
-- `limit` (list only): cap returned items between 1 and 200.
-- `selectLast` (describe and logs only): when `true` (default), automatically selects the most recent match if multiple runs match the filters.
-When `false`, returns an error if multiple matches are found, requiring more specific filters.
-  This is useful because run names are not unique in Tekton Results history.

-All tools rely on the in-cluster or kubeconfig context used to start the MCP server, so no additional Tekton Results credentials are required.
-When running outside the cluster, ensure the kubeconfig context has access to the Tekton Results aggregated API.

-### Handling multiple matches with `selectLast`

-When using `pipelinerun_describe`, `pipelinerun_logs`, `taskrun_describe`, or
-`taskrun_logs`, you may encounter situations where multiple runs match your filters.
+# Tekton Results Model Context Protocol server

+This project provides a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for accessing historical Tekton PipelineRun and TaskRun data stored in [Tekton Results](https://github.com/tektoncd/results).

+## Tools

+### List Operations

+#### `pipelinerun_list` – List PipelineRuns from Tekton Results with Filtering Options
+- `namespace`: Namespace to list PipelineRuns from (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter PipelineRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter PipelineRuns (string, optional)
+- `limit`: Maximum number of results to return (integer, optional, range: 1-200, default: 50)

+#### `taskrun_list` – List TaskRuns from Tekton Results with Filtering Options
+- `namespace`: Namespace to list TaskRuns from (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter TaskRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter TaskRuns (string, optional)
+- `limit`: Maximum number of results to return (integer, optional, range: 1-200, default: 50)

+### Get Operations

+#### `pipelinerun_describe` – Get a specific PipelineRun by name or filters
+- `name`: Name of the PipelineRun to get (string, optional)
+- `namespace`: Namespace of the PipelineRun (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter PipelineRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter PipelineRuns (string, optional)
+- `selectLast`: If true, automatically select the most recent match when multiple runs match the filters (boolean, optional, default: true).
+When false, returns an error if multiple matches are found.
+Useful because run names are not unique in Tekton Results history.

+#### `taskrun_describe` – Get a specific TaskRun by name or filters
+- `name`: Name of the TaskRun to get (string, optional)
+- `namespace`: Namespace of the TaskRun (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter TaskRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter TaskRuns (string, optional)
+- `selectLast`: If true, automatically select the most recent match when multiple runs match the filters (boolean, optional, default: true).
+When false, returns an error if multiple matches are found.
+Useful because run names are not unique in Tekton Results history.

+### Log Operations

+#### `pipelinerun_logs` – Get logs for a PipelineRun
+- `name`: Name of the PipelineRun to get logs from (string, optional)
+- `namespace`: Namespace where the PipelineRun is located (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter PipelineRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter PipelineRuns (string, optional)
+- `selectLast`: If true, automatically select the most recent match when multiple runs match the filters (boolean, optional, default: true).
+When false, returns an error if multiple matches are found.
+Useful because run names are not unique in Tekton Results history.

+**Note:** This tool fetches logs from all TaskRuns associated with the PipelineRun, sorted by completion time in execution order.
+Logs are only available after the PipelineRun has completed.

+#### `taskrun_logs` – Get logs for a TaskRun
+- `name`: Name of the TaskRun to get logs from (string, optional)
+- `namespace`: Namespace where the TaskRun is located (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
+- `labelSelector`: Label selector to filter TaskRuns (string, optional, comma-separated `key=value` pairs)
+- `prefix`: Name prefix to filter TaskRuns (string, optional)
+- `selectLast`: If true, automatically select the most recent match when multiple runs match the filters (boolean, optional, default: true).
+When false, returns an error if multiple matches are found.
+Useful because run names are not unique in Tekton Results history.

+**Note:** Logs are only available after the TaskRun has completed and could even take a bit longer depending on logger confuguration (buffering, etc.).

+## Handling Multiple Matches with `selectLast`

+When using `pipelinerun_describe`, `pipelinerun_logs`, `taskrun_describe`, or `taskrun_logs`, you may encounter situations where multiple runs match your filters.
 This commonly happens because:

 - Run names are unique on the cluster at any given time, but not in Tekton Results history
 - The same PipelineRun/TaskRun name can be reused across multiple executions
 - Each execution is stored with a unique UID but the same name